 When you are soldering stained glass, flux is a necessary component in the process.
 Flux is a chemical agent that is used both to clean and join the metals.
 While solder fills the gaps between the pieces, flux removes the oxide layer so the solder can bond more readily.

 Flux, due to its activators, is also a wetting agent.
-Not only does it get rid of the dirt and extra film, but it helps increases the wetting of the solder so it can flow much more smoothly.
+Not only does it get rid of the dirt and extra film, but it helps increase the wetting of the solder so it can flow much more smoothly.

-Why Do You Need To Use Flux?
+Why Do You Need To Use Flux for Stained Glass?

 Flux has different functions in the soldering process: it helps to clean the metal by removing the contaminants and oxides, it keeps your soldering area free of oxides until the solder melts and covers the attachment area and its wetting agent helps to spread the solder correctly over the surface.